DISCOVERING BRAVE

 A local catalytic event is not the whole answer—but it’s a great start.

 When I saw what they had started, I knew it held the keys for many other communities as well.
 I know that the best world-changing ideas always start at the grassroots.
 And this is a grassroots response from heartbroken people who believe that there is another story for vulnerable girls – a story of empowerment.
 As I shared with others the horrifying statistics and the story of this amazing local response, people started to ask for details.
 How did they do it exactly?
 What happens at this “catalytic” event?
 How could our community do it?
+This soon became a movement of communities being Brave.

 This is BRAVE Global Canada.